adkr/code-challenge/README.md

    * entity - stores persistence model and data-access operations
    * domain - stores domain objects and related business logic.
 Layer domain and entity are not expected to fit 1:1.
 For example domain User class have no direct mapping on entity layer.
 Transformation responsibility lies on service side.
    * config - beans definition and app connfigurations.
+   * service - can be considered to be added but I would keep logic close to related classes to achieve separation on functionality/object level (user, post, wall, others) not responsibility (dao, service, dto, etc).
+Thanks to that approach I would expect code should be less coupled and separation will be more visible from packages perspective.
 5. Converters provides functionality to map between layers.
-Each layer expected to "talk" only with one above and one below.
+Each layer is expected to "talk" only with one above and one below.

+Ideal solution may have:
+* Features deployed separately as microservices
+* ActiveMQ - communication between features
+* Spring security and OpenID for authentication
+* Docker images for each microservice
+* Liquibase - for database schema changes tracking
+* Consider MongoDB documents instead of SQL DB.
+At least for posts storage or other heavily accessing parts of data.

+Unfortunately due to lack of time I didn't have an occasion to realize all my ideas.

 ## Objective